-National Instruments (NI) knows you like to take tests.
+National Instruments (NI) makes a measurable difference, virtually, in the lab.
 The company's instrumentation hardware and graphical software convert standard PCs into industrial automation and test and measurement systems.
 These "virtual instruments" can observe, measure, and control electrical signals and physical attributes such as voltage and pressure.
 The company also offers programming environments (LabVIEW and Measurement Studio) for creating customizable graphical interfaces, controlling instruments, and capturing and analyzing data.
 In addition, NI provides test management software for running automated factory test systems.
 Customers outside the Americas account for around 60% of sales.

 NI has offices in more than 40 countries.
-Its manufacturing plants are located in the US (Texas), as well as in Hungary and Malaysia.
+Its manufacturing plants are in Hungary and Malaysia; it is moving manufacturing from its Texas facility to the other two locations.

 Customers located in North and South America account for 40% of sales.
-Asia accounts for another 35% of sales, while customers in Europe round out the remaining 25%.
+Europe accounts for 28% of sales, Asia brings in 23% with NI's Emerging Markets countries ( Southeast Asia, Africa, the Middle East, and the former Russian Republics) round out the remaining 9%.

 Sales and Marketing